stdombek/docs/content/en/docs/ERM/eUsage/_index.md

 ### Report types

 To search for usage data providers for which reports of a specific type are stored in FOLIO, follow these steps:

 1. In the **Search & filter** pane, click **Report types**.
 2. Select the type(s) from the drop-down list.
 Your results appear in the usage data provider pane.

+### Report releases

+To search for usage data providers with specific versions of COUNTER reports that have been saved, follow these steps:

+1. In the **Search & filter** pane, click **Report releases**.
+2. Select the versions of COUNTER reports from the drop-down list.
+Your results appear in the usage data provider pane.
+The list shows usage data providers that have reports with one of the selected versions.

 ### Has failed report(s)